rjsears/Pool_Fill_Control/README.md

 <br>

 This pool control software system was designed to automate and manage some everyday pool management tasks.
 It started out with just filling the pool, hence the name of the repo: pool_fill_control.
-It grew into far more than that and now is integrated into a variety of system around our home.
+It grew into far more than that and now is integrated into a variety of systems around our home.
 Here is a current (as of V3.5.0) list of items managed or monitored by the system:
  <br>
 - Pool Water Level (with auto and manual fill functions)
 - Pool Water Level Sensor Temperature, Humidity & Battery Level
-- Sprinkler System - Tracking Only (On or Off)
+- Sprinkler System - Tracking Only (On or Off) using Rachio Sprinkler Controller
 - Pool Temperature
 - Pool Temperature Sensor Temperature, Humidity & Battery Level
 - Acid Tank Level
 - Pool pH & ORP
 - Pool Filter PSI
 - Pool Pump Parameters (GPM, RPM, Watts)
-- Pool Pump Management (Start, Stop, Change Running Programs)
+- Pool Pump Management (Start, Stop, Change Running Program)
 - Pool Electrical Panel Electrical Usage
 - Pool water usage during fill and overall water usage
 - Pool Fill Timer while filling